Just One More Stratification!

 Written by Sam Bail

-Since I had a direct comparison with my experience working on a data engineering team, I noticed a difference between how stakeholders approached software engineering work compared to data work.
+Since I had a direct comparison with my experience working on a data engineering team, I noticed a difference between how stakeholders approached data engineering work compared to analytical work.
 It almost seemed as though they considered it to be… somewhat easier to “just run some numbers real quick”, whereas I hardly ever received requests to just “build a new feature real quick”.
 Here are some of my thoughts as to why that might be the case, and what “data people” can do to avoid getting stuck in an endless loop of “just one more stratification”.

 Understand the problem and ask “why” a lot: This is definitely not a problem that’s specific to data work, but a pretty well-known issue in software engineering and other disciplines.
 Stakeholders often tell you what they want based on what they think will solve their problem, but don’t always tell you the why.
 Oftentimes, when you start digging into the why, you’ll find that their proposed solution doesn’t really address the problem, or only part of it.
 Another thing I noticed is that people are often curious about data, but can’t really think of any concrete actions they might take based on what they see.
 Curiosity and getting a mental model of some numbers is great and might be a valid use case, but oftentimes this ends up having no direct impact on the business goals.
 While it may be tempting to dive right into the data and give your stakeholders what they ask for, it’s usually worth spending a significant amount of time on understanding their needs and how they fit into higher-level business needs, both immediate and long-term.

 Empower users: A lot of people in stakeholders positions are incredibly curious when it comes to data.
-They want to experiment with slicing and dicing data to get a mental model of what the space looks like.
+They want to experiment with slicing and dicing data to get a good mental model of what the space looks like.
 One way to take the load off of analysts that might have to deal with ad-hoc requests is to give your non-technical users an interface to explore the data.
 It’s important to have data access and literacy in an organization to avoid making engineers bottlenecks, but there are a couple of things to consider here:

 Data can be misinterpreted.
 Make sure to understand what users might want to do and manage expectations as to what they can and cannot infer from the data they’re being provided.
 Any uncontrolled use of data should probably just act as hypothesis generation, with a clear process for establishing “production-ready insights” in collaboration with a data team.